csunibo/csunibot/README.md

 The bot hopes to allow the student's to be more efficient and sociable as a means of use in the appropriate Discord servers.
 The commands are completely modular and can be created with little to no knowledge of JS or Discord.js, as examples there are a lot of differently styled commands in the `./commands` sub-folders.
 Any folder and file within can be removed or added freely and will automatically be integrated into the structure of the bot.
 Same for the `./schedules` folder.
+Keeping this in mind, the code will have A LOT of comments scattered around in order to guide you through the program and allow you to understand the diverse features that have been implemented and how they are used.

 ## ⛔ | Prerequisites